runnfla/RunFormula/README.md

 # RunFormula
-The RunFormula unit is intended to evaluate mathematical expressions written in text format, optionally using an algorithm.\
+The RunFormula unit is intended to evaluate mathematical expressions provided as text using programmed logic if necessary.\

 Supported:
 - Integers in decimal, hexadecimal and binary notation;
 - Real numbers in dotted and exponent formats;